-One of the biggest issues motorists face is that emergency vehicles can appear from nowhere.
-At the same time, other drivers may get wind of a police car hurtling at them at speed seconds earlier, creating confusion for those that haven’t spied the oncoming problem.
+One issue motorists face is that emergency vehicles can appear from nowhere.
+At the same time, other drivers might get wind of a police car hurtling at them at speed seconds earlier, creating confusion for those that haven’t spied the oncoming problem.

 For this reason, it makes sense to understand what the law requires of drivers.

-The Highway Code spells out exactly how a motorist should react in the event that they are faced with an emergency vehicle appearing on the scene.
+The Highway Code spells out exactly how you should react in the event that you're faced with an emergency vehicle appearing on the scene.

 “You should look and listen for ambulances, fire engines, police, doctors or other emergency vehicles using flashing blue, red or green lights and sirens or flashing headlights, or Highways Agency Traffic Officer and Incident Support vehicles using flashing amber lights.”

-“If necessary, pull to the side of the road and stop, but try to avoid stopping before the brow of a hill, a bend or narrow section of road.
+Try to avoid stopping before the brow of a hill, a bend or narrow section of road

 Check your mirrors

 If you hear a siren, check your mirrors.
-It’s not always clear where an emergency vehicle is until it is almost on top of you.
+It’s not always clear where an emergency vehicle is until it's almost on top of you.

 Watch for tail lights ahead and for flashing blue lights behind you.
 If in doubt, slow down and pull over.
-This is a particularly sensible option if you are driving in a heavily congested area.
+This is a particularly sensible option if you're driving in a heavily congested area.

 Junction box issue